sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/index.md

 > or other secure network that restricts unauthenticated access from the public Internet.
 You can later expose the
 > necessary ports via an
 > [Internet Gateway](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Internet_Gateway.html) or equivalent
 > mechanism.
+Note that SG must expose port 443 for outbound traffic to codehosts and to enable [telemetry](https://docs.sourcegraph.com/admin/pings) with
-Take care to secure your cluster in a manner that meets your organization's security requirements.
+> Sourcegraph.com.
+Additionally port 22 may be opened to enable git SSH cloning by Sourcegraph.
+Take care to secure your cluster in a manner that meets your
+> organization's security requirements.

 Follow the instructions linked in the table below to provision a Kubernetes cluster for the infrastructure provider of your choice, using the recommended node and list types in the